Comparing high dimensional partitions, with the Coclustering Adjusted Rand Index: Statistical framework

-\end{defi} Like the ARI, this index is symmetric and takes the value $1$ when the couples of partitions agree perfectly up to a permutation.
-But unlike the index proposed by \cite{Lomet2012selection} with which we will compare in Section 5, no convention is needed when the number of clusters is different in partitions.
-Moreover, it does not rely on the permutations of partitions and can therefore be easily computed even if the number of row clusters or column clusters exceeds nine.
-Though, the naïve complexity to compute $\boldsymbol{n^{zwz'w'}}$ is still substancial.
+\end{defi} Like the ARI, this index is symmetric and takes the value of $1$ when the pairs of co-partitions perfectly agree up to a permutation.
+But unlike the index proposed in \cite{Lomet2012selection} with which, we will compare our work in Section 3 and 4, no mathematical convention is needed when the number of clusters is different in partitions.
+Moreover, it does not based on the permutations of partitions and can therefore be easily computed even if the number of row clusters or column clusters exceeds nine.
+That said, the complexity to compute $\boldsymbol{n^{zwz'w'}}$ is still substantial.